 In re U.S. Office of Personnel Management Data Security Breach Litigation

-Highly confidential data of current and former federal workers was stolen in a breach of the agency’s electronic systems.
+Sensitive private information of current and former federal workers was stolen in a massive breach of the agency’s electronic systems.

 Honors and Awards